Tyler Technologies, Inc. research snapshot

 TYL AI Stock Forecast Scenarios

-The TYL AI stock forecast is scenario-based because the next three years depend on SaaS growth, ARR expansion, transaction revenue, AI product monetization, government technology budgets, For The Record integration, free cash flow, buybacks, and how the market values vertical software.
-Using the $321.45 price reference, TTM EPS of $7.24, and the audited three-year model, the mechanical range points to about $142 in a bear case, $270 in a base case, and $385 in a bullish case before any additional dilution or buyback effects.
+The TYL AI stock forecast is scenario-based because the next three years depend on SaaS growth, ARR expansion, transaction revenue, AI product monetization, government technology budgets, For The Record and CODY Systems integration, free cash flow, buybacks, convertible note dilution math, and how the market values vertical software after the AI disruption reset.
+Using the $309.60 July 31, 2026 close, the 2026 non-GAAP EPS guidance midpoint near $13.08, and the audited three-scenario model, the framework points to about $190 to $260 in a bear case, $350 to $430 in a base case, and $500 to $580 in a bullish case before any additional dilution or buyback effects.

 Bullish case

-More likely if SaaS revenue keeps growing above 20%, ARR growth stays near double digits, free cash flow margin holds in the high-20s, AI features increase customer value, acquisitions integrate cleanly, and the market values Tyler near a premium vertical software multiple.
+More likely if SaaS revenue keeps compounding above 20%, ARR growth stays near double digits, free cash flow margin holds near 26% to 28%, AI features such as Resident AI Assistant and Document Automation increase customer value, acquisitions integrate cleanly, and the market values Tyler near a premium vertical software multiple.

 Base case

-More likely if revenue follows 2026 guidance, EPS grows around low double digits, the market uses a high-20s earnings multiple, and buybacks offset some dilution without changing the basic valuation debate.
+More likely if revenue follows the $2.535 billion to $2.575 billion 2026 guidance, non-GAAP EPS grows in line with the $12.95 to $13.20 guidance, the market uses a low-20s earnings multiple, and buybacks offset some dilution without changing the basic valuation debate.

 Bearish case

-More likely if AI-native competition pressures pricing, government projects slow, acquisition costs rise, the convertible note raise is viewed as financial engineering, or software multiples compress toward lower-growth peers.
+More likely if AI-native competition pressures pricing, government projects slow, acquisition costs rise, the convertible note raise and capped calls are viewed as financial engineering, or software multiples compress toward lower-growth peers.

 TYL AI technical analysis